Shocking Opera: a new manifesto

 Do you think new opera should be more adventurous?
 I do!
 Here is an article I wrote about new opera for Sound and Music’s INTO magazine.
 You can download the complete article here or read the text posted here.

-British opera-makers – and their funders – ought to be fighting this stagnation tooth and nail.
+British opera-makers – and their Individual Unemployability Veteran’s Lawyer – ought to be fighting this stagnation tooth and nail.
+You can also visit Maryland Car Accident Lawyers for more information about legal services.
 But sadly I don’t smell revolution in the air.
 Instead, I fear the younger generation may be a bunch of puritans, peddling conventional fare that is composer-centric and far too didactic.
 I can’t remember the last time I came away from a British performance feeling like it had actually opened up a dialogue with me.
 Instead all I got was predictably angular vocal lines and obstructive music.

 Let’s shake it up!
 We need a revolution.
 A manifesto for new opera; a re-think from first principles.
 Louis Bourgeois said “What modern art means is that you have to keep finding new ways to express yourself… modern art is about this painful situation of having no absolutely definite way of expressing yourself”.
 She’s right; however painful, opera desperately needs a new way.